SeattleTestbed/docs/EducationalAssignments/ImmutableVersionOne.md

 ## Specifications

-1. Your defense monitor should incorporate all the standard file operation methods, from opening a file, reading and writing to it, to closing it.
+1. Your defense monitor should incorporate all the standard file operation methods supported in RepyV2, from opening a file, reading and writing to it,listing files, deleting files, and to closing them.
 All operations must behave identically to RepyV2 (without your security layer) except as mentioned below.
 2. You can assume that no files exist when your security layer begins running the application.
-3. When a user calls `openfile(filename, True)`, if `filename` already exists,  your security layer must create a new “version” of the file that can be opened.
-This version will be given a new version number and must begin with the contents of the latest version file as its contents.
+3. When a user calls `openfile(filename, True)`, if `filename` already exists, your security layer must create a new “version” — a new file initialized with the contents of the latest version and given a new version number.
 4. Note that a new version cannot be created while the latest version is open.
 If `openfile()` is called on an already open file, it shall throw the relevant error that it would have done in RepyV2 (`FileInUseError`).
 5. Versioned files can be accessed using `openfile(originalfilename + '.v' + str(num), create)`, where `num` starts from 1.
 If `create=True` is used on a versioned file, raise `RepyArgumentError("Cannot create explicit version files")`, as manual version creation is not allowed.
 6. As is the case in normal RepyV2, if an `openfile` call with `create=False`, open the file only if that version exists; otherwise, raise `FileNotFoundError`.